libriscv/rvscript/README.md

 ## Getting a newlib RISC-V compiler

-If you want to produce small and nimble executables, use riscvXX-unknown-elf from the RISC-V GNU toolchain.
+If you want to produce performant and nimble executables, use riscvXX-unknown-elf from the RISC-V GNU toolchain.
 You can install it like this:

 ```sh
 git clone https://github.com/riscv/riscv-gnu-toolchain.git